Abhi47-kr/Layoff-Data-Analysis/README.md

 ## DATA SOURCES

 The dataset used in the project is the *[Layoffs Dataset 2024](https://www.kaggle.com/datasets/theakhilb/layoffs-data-2022)* sourced from Kaggle.
-The dataset encompasses diverse industry specific information on layoffs comprising of 3577 rows and 12 columns.
+The dataset is in CSV format encompassing diverse industry specific information on layoffs comprising of 3577 rows and 12 columns.
+The raw version of the data can be viewed [here](https://github.com/Abhi47-kr/Data-Cleaning-and-EDA-in-MySQL/blob/a2f02056d171846870d74ec49851a70908f60b39/layoffs_data.csv)

-## TOOL
+## TOOL USED

 - MySQL

-## THE CLEANING PROCESS
+## THE TRANSFORMATION PROCESS

 - Creating a Staging Table: